First of all, welcome to my blog!!

 I am delighted you have found my blog, and that you are taking your time to read some of my blog posts.
 My name is Katleen, and I am based in East Galway, in the townland of Peterswell.
 I moved to Dublin in 1993 from Belgium for love and adventure and found both:)

 I met my husband the year after I moved to Dublin, we lived in Dublin for a while and then ended up in Galway.
-We lived in Oughterard( also referred to as the Gateway to Connemara), then moved to Clarinbridge, and for the last 10 years, we have been living in Peterswell.
+We lived in Oughterard( also referred to as the Gateway to Connemara), then moved to Clarinbridge, and now Peterswell is our home.

 One of the reasons we choose Peterswell was because it’s located halfway between Ennis and Galway.
 At the time I was working in Galway and David was teaching in Ennis Co.
 Clare, so it was a good choice.
-Fast forward and 2 children later, I am now working for Bosteel and David is still teaching in Ennis.
+Fast forward and 2 children later, I have had many jobs, mostly in software companies.

 I started this blog in 2009 ( actually I had another HTML blog that I created in 1998 but that got hacked!) to provide resources for people that wish to move to Ireland .
 When I moved to Ireland it was very difficult to find a job, and I hope to give you some links to various websites, recruitment agencies and governmental agencies that may be helpful in your job search and some insights I have acquired over the years.